tsnellgrove/dark_castle3/doc/to_do.md

 	- worn obj take() => "You're already wearing it"
 	- obj on floor remove() => "Taken" (i.e. is synonym)
 - New interp() Ideas:
-	- interp() refacto shoud be based on objects (contents of rooom)
-	- each obj should have noun syns (in place of root_word)
-	- if user input has multiple obj, determine noun vs. dir_obj from prep usage (i.e. to vs with)
-	- have global verb syns and class-based verb syns (start with global; much easier!)
-		- e.g. 'get' is gbl verb syn for take() but 'sit on' is a Seat class verb syn for enter()
-	- based on verb, validate prep usage
-	- Order of Op: 1) obj noun syns, 2) gbl verb syns, 3) class verb syns

 Preposition Handling: